beansbeansbeans/starter_kit/README.md

 MOVEMENT:
 - with some randomness, move unhappy particles in the direction of the highest gradient
-- with some randomness, move happy particles in direction of equal happiness
+- with some randomness, move happy particles in direction of equal happiness (without stepping on existing particles)
 - after moves are made, resolve conflicts so particles don't occupy the same space

 FIRST CUT:
-- particles of 2 orientations randomly moving and not colliding
+- particles of 2 orientations randomly moving
+- and not colliding

+alpha: orientation

+structure:

+a particles texture controls the positions of the particles

 ---